yandex-cloud/docs/en/tracker/glossary.md

 Key (queue and issue)
 :  The queue key is a unique code comprised of Latin characters that can be used to identify a queue.
 For example: `TEST`.

     An issue key is a unique issue ID.
-It's comprised of a queue key and and an issue index.
+It's comprised of a queue key and an issue index.
 For example: `TEST-123`.

 ## L {#rus-s}